Skip to main content

 • Once you are registered for classes, we will send you a bill that includes the balance due for your upcoming semester tuition, fees, and (if you will live on campus) room and board.

-• The bill will include a due date by which we must have confirmed payment arrangements.
-If your bill is not paid in full, or if payment arrangements have not been made, by the due date, you will be subject to late fees.
+• The bill will include a due date by which we must confirm payment arrangements.
+If your bill is not paid in full or if payment arrangements have not been made by the due date, you will be subject to late fees.

-• We offer convenient monthly payment options, which allow all or part of your expenses to be spread over a period of time.
+• We offer convenient monthly payment options, which allow you to spread all or part of your expenses over a period of time.
 Administered by Nelnet, Inc., payment plans are available for all students and/or parents.

 • If you have questions, contact our Business Office at 317.955.6020 or 800.952.3917 for information.